-Treatment of some aspect of entomology, such as biological control, microbial control or forest entomology, not covered in regularly scheduled courses.
-See class schedule for specific content.
+Prerequisites Treatment of some aspect of entomology, such as biological control, microbial control or est entomology. forest entomology, not covered in regularly scheduled courses.
+See Class Schedule for specific content.
+Many the covered in regularly scheduled courses. content.
 Maximum credit nine units.
-Maximum credit six units applicable on a Format of course to vary according to the nature of the selected topics.
-A. Lecture course.
-B. Lecture and laboratory course.
-See Class Schedule for lecture lab format.
-523. Immature Insects (3) Two lectures and three hours of laboratory.
+Maximum credit six units applicable on a master's degree.
+Format of course to vary according to the nature of the selected topics.
+B. Lecture course.

+Lecture and laboratory course.
+See Class Schedule for lecture/lab format.

+ly be

+ral to

+ed.